samcottle/notes/docslikecode.md

 ### Tagging files
 This is commonly used to label a commit as a release.
 It's used to make a commit easier to find.
 To checkout a commit with a tag, you'd use `git checkout tags/tag_name`.
 If using a GitHub (or another GUI-based Git tool), this you can find a tagged release in the **Tags** tab (which is hidden under **Branches**).

+### Pulling changes
+There are three ways in which a pull is handled:
+1. If the remote file is the same as the last pull, the local file will be left as is.
+2. If the remote file has changed but the local file is the same (i.e. someone else has pushed updates), the local file is replaced with the remote file.
+3. If both the remote and local files have changed, it will try and merge the remote file into the local file.
+When it can't do this, it's known as a *merge conflict*.

+**Note:** Remember that you can *only* use `git pull` if you have committed your files.

+### Resolving merge conflicts
+When there's a merge conflict you get a bunch of <<<<<<<<< and >>>>>>>>>> markup that corresponds to the conflict.
+To resolve this, update the file locally, then use `git add .`, then `git commit -m "With a relevant message"`, and finally